Garl4nd/PyCalc/README.txt

 To limit  the time variable from 0 to 10, you can add "t0=0 t1=10".
 If you want one second of real time to correspond to one second of the mathematical time, add "realtime"
 (e.g., the animation "sin(t) t0=0 t1=10 realtime" would last 10 s).

+The list of all modificators that can be added to the right of the expression and sent to the plotter is:

+"from","to","style","pden","grid","polar","cont","hold","anim","equal","save","realtime","t0","t1","tden","slice","reim","legend","data","scale","loglog","hline","vline"